sofiaz14/DH101/reflections/week02.md

 # Week 2 Reflection

 Reflect 2: Can AI help us define what it means to be human, or does it reduce us to patterns?
+I think AI tends to reduce humans to patterns by translating behaviors and thoughts into data that can be predicted and categorized.
+While this can be useful for efficiency, it risks flattening human identity into what is statistically legible rather than what is deeply meaningful.
+It also undermines human thought by encouraging reliance on a program to think or create for us, even though humans are capable of doing these things themselves.
+In this way, I believe AI can act as a crutch, weakening critical thinking.
+As AI becomes increasingly central to everyday life, it will inevitably shape how humans are defined, but I think it does so in a way that reduces us to patterns, especially given how deeply embedded it already is in today’s society.